-Knight, a Republican, was the representative for Rhode Island from 1807 to 1809.
+Knight was the representative for Rhode Island and was a Republican.
+He served from 1807 to 1809.

 From Oct 1803 to Apr 1808, Knight missed 165 of 408 roll call votes, which is 40.4%.
 This is much worse than the median of 19.2% among the lifetime records of representatives serving in Apr 1808.
 The chart below reports missed votes over time.